Desperado/opst-api-smoke/README.md

 opst-api-smoke
 ==============

-Openstack basic functional api smoke test
+A smoke test to check an OpenStack installation (specifically the v3 Keystone API)